syncfusion-content/uwp-docs/uwp/sfchart/ErrorBar.md

 **Plus**

-The following code illustrates how to set the VerticalDirection value as plus.
+The following code demonstrates how to set the VerticalDirection value as plus.

 {% tabs %}